 The theory

-To achieve data consistency MySQL applies a set of quite complex rules for locking.
-It is possible that more rows get locked than one might expect.
-Especially when there is a lack of relevant database indexes.
+To ensure data consistency, MySQL applies a set of complex rules for locking.
+It’s possible for more rows to be locked than one might expect, especially when there is a lack of relevant database indexes.

-For example the following Rails code performs an update that locks the whole table if the name
+For example, the following Rails code performs an update that locks the entire table if the name

 User.where(name: '...').update_all(...)

-On the other hand explicit database transactions in Rails like SomeModel.transaction {...}
+Explicit database transactions in Rails, like SomeModel.transaction {...}

-are good candidates to trigger DB locks.
-Records updated in a transaction block get locked and if at the same time some other part of the application wants to update the same locked data, it will wait 50s before MySQL throws the lock timeout error.
+Records updated in a transaction block are locked, and if another part of the application attempts to update the same locked data, MySQL will wait for 50 seconds before it throws a lock timeout error.

-I had the sensation that our legacy application performs tons of work inside DB transactions such as calling other services via HTTP, etc. And if just one service takes significantly more time than it is supposed to, then that can be very well the cause of our unfortunate situation.
+I had a hunch that our legacy application was performing a significant amount of work within DB transactions, such as making HTTP calls to other services and so on.
+If just one service took longer than expected, it could very well be the cause of our issue.

 The practice

-MySQL has a Lock Monitor which can give valuable insight about what caused a certain lock.
-Only thing is, it needs to be enabled or extracted somehow and unfortunately this was not available in our case.
+MySQL has a Lock Monitor that can provide valuable insight into the cause of a lock.
+However, it needs to be enabled or extracted somehow, and unfortunately, it wasn’t available in our case.

-For the time being our DevOps team was quite busy and I didn’t want to wait for them, so I decided to do some debugging on my own.
+Since waiting for the DevOps team to turn it on wasn’t an option, I decided to do some debugging on my own.

-First measuring the runtime of our transactions and log the result.
+First, I measured the runtime of our transactions and logged the results:

 # config/initializers/monkey_patches.rb